Ahmed-Eldably/communicate-data-findings/README.md

 There are two datsets in the branch:

-fordgo_bike_master.csv: The original dataset from mergin every month of 2019 datsets.
+fordgo_bike_master.csv: The original dataset from merging every month of 2019 datsets.

 bikes_master_ordered.csv: The cleaned dataset from the original one.